-The Single Point of Enquiry has been established to help suppliers who are having issues or concerns with a procurement exercise being carried out by Scottish public sector organisations.
-It provides an independent, impartial and confidential service for suppliers and potential suppliers to the Scottish public sector.
+The Single Point of Enquiry (SPoE) helps suppliers who are having issues or concerns with a procurement exercise being carried out by Scottish public sector organisations.
+It aims to provide an independent, impartial and confidential service for suppliers and potential suppliers to the Scottish public sector.

 What should I do before approaching the SPoE?